Some finiteness results for Fourier-Mukai partners: Reconstructions and equivalences

-\textbf{Remark} This statement is formally similar to a result of Orlov's in \cite{O3}.
+\begin{remark} This statement is formally similar to a result of Orlov's in \cite{O3}.
 This result says that the category $\mathfrak {Perf}(X)$ formed by perfect complexes can be recovered from the (unbounded) derived category of coherent sheaves.
-That is, the triangulated subcategory formed by perfect complexes is precisely the full subcategory of homologically finite objects.
+More precisely, the triangulated subcategory formed by perfect complexes is exactly the full subcategory of homologically finite objects. \end{remark}

+\begin{lemma} Suppose $X$ and $Y$ are smooth varieties with equivalent bounded derived categories of coherent sheaves.
+Then $\emph{dim }X = \emph{dim }Y$. \end{lemma}